 Donors to the University fund everything from student scholarships to napping pods, and everything in between.

-Share 6 things you might not have known were donor funded at The University of Manchester Click To Tweet Donors to the University fund everything from scholarships to sleep pods.
-Click To Tweet A quiet study space, and 5 other things donors have funded on Manchester's campus Click To Tweet
+6 things you might not have known were donor funded at The University of Manchester Share on X Donors to the University fund everything from scholarships to sleep pods.
+Share on X A quiet study space, and 5 other things donors have funded on Manchester's campus Share on XThe University of Manchester would not be the world-leading institution it is today without the support of our generous donors.

 If you take a walk around our campus or through any of the buildings on it, you’re bound to see something that’s been funded by our supporters.